 It was shocking how much storage space this solution gave me.
 I even had enough room to store my skeins of knitting yarn.
 And even more shocking was how pretty and cozy it made our bedroom look.
 Every time I see that room, it gives me pleasure to see the tools of my trade neatly placed and easily accessible.

-For plenty of ideas for your sewing, check out the digital sale in the Sew Daily Shop.
+For plenty of ideas for your sewing, check out the Sew Daily Shop.

 Do you have a clever storage solution for your sewing supplies?
 I would love to hear about it.